GangstaHikka/Domik/docs/Overview - delete me/Nodes.md

 	![[Place Part Node.png]]

-	The Place Part node filters cells by mask and add a [[Part]] to them.
+	The Place Part node filters cells by mask and add a [[Part OLD]] to them.